 To return to work, professionals are often required to undergo detailed evaluations to determine their readiness for reintegration.
 Different states and professions may have specific rules or guidelines for impaired professionals returning to work.
 For instance, random drug testing and monitoring may be required for several months after returning to the workforce or patients may live in transitional housing after inpatient care before returning home.
 These recovery communities are less structured than residential rehab and act as a go-between before fully integrating back into everyday life.

 Relapse prevention is an important part of the follow-up and aftercare for professionals in recovery.
 Peer and family support groups are imperative throughout treatment and recovery.
 Addiction fosters isolation, and positive support networks can help provide a sense of belonging.
 By continuing in aftercare options like 12-step programs, professions decrease the likelihood of relapse and increase quality of life for years to come.

-Substance abuse and dependency affect people of all races, genders, cultures, ages and professions.
+Substance abuse and dependency affect people of all races, genders, cultures, ages, and professions.
 Regardless of your personal situation, The Oaks at La Paloma has a treatment plan to suit your individual circumstances.
-Please call our admissions coordinator today at our 24 hour, toll-free helpline for a confidential assessment.
+Please call our admissions coordinator today at 901-350-4575 to get a free, confidential assessment.
 We want to help you begin healing today!

 1 "Results from the 2013 National Survey on Drug Use and Health: Summary of National Findings."
 SAMHSA.
 2013.
 Web.
 Accessed 28 August 2017.